sixcious/downloadyze/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <a href="https://addons.mozilla.org/firefox/addon/downloadyze/" title="Firefox Add-ons Download"><img src="https://raw.githubusercontent.com/sixcious/assets/main/vendor/firefox.svg?sanitize=true" width="64" height="64" alt="Mozilla Firefox"></a>

+## Important Note About Version 5 (September 2025)
+When you update Downloadyze to Version 5, it will become disabled and it will need to request an additional permission.
+This is an honest request and the permission is in order to allow it to be able to convert web pages into PDFs and save them for you.
+Please see this [GitHub Issue](https://github.com/sixcious/downloadyze/issues/26) for more information.
+I'm very sorry for the inconvenience caused.
+Thank you so much for your understanding.

 ## Important
 Downloadyze contains some experimental ideas and features.
 Unfortunately, this means it might contain a few bugs and it might not work on every website you try it on!
 But I really want you to be 100% happy with it, so if something isn't working right, or if there's a feature you think is missing, please feel free to open an issue and give me a chance to fix it and I promise I will.